 I love Silom.
 Silom is where all the action is (or so it seems).
 It is loud and busy and not very pretty but Bangkok’s heart seems to be beating just a little faster in its financial district.
 You are caught in between different worlds here because this area is home to the infamous Patpong Night Market but also Lumpini Park the Central Park of Bangkok.

-Honestly, it is a bit rough but I really enjoyed my stay just off Sala Daeng which has its own BTS stop and is right at the corner of Silom Road.
+Honestly, it is a bit rough (though not dangerous, I should stress that!) but I really enjoyed my stay just off Sala Daeng which has its own BTS stop and is right at the corner of Silom Road.

 Silom has no shortcomings of some of the best luxury hotels in Bangkok including the Banyan Tree, SO Sofitel, and the W Hotel.
 However, I stayed at Silom Studios which was a great option if you are traveling on a budget and it is brand new.
 It is tucked away in yet another dark alley (not something I minded – I felt perfectly safe!) and within walking distance of Lumpini Park, a whole lot of shops, the BTS and many great food choices.